DPCreations/SkipIt/README.md

 ## How does it work

 Obtain your Spotify token and simply type in when the best part starts, how long it lasts and press "loop".
-Now you can enjoy those legendary 47 seconds, until your er falls off!
+Now you can enjoy those legendary 47 seconds, until your ear falls off!